larson-group/clubb_release/postprocessing/pyplotgen/README.md

 Running pyplotgen on Windows was tested using Git Bash which is part of the git installation for windows and can be found [here](https://git-scm.com/).
 Using Git Bash one can simply follow the same procedure as for regular Linux bash to run pyplotgen.
 Paths can be specified using either the Windows (C:\User\testuser\...) or the Unix format (/home/testuser/...).

+# Pyplotgen code convention
+These conventions build from, and may modify, the existing CLUBB naming convention.

+### Naming
+* **`UPPER_SNAKE_CASE`**: This naing scheme is used to represent "final" variables.
+These are variables that **not** changed during the runtime of pyplotgen.
+Python does not enforce this, as it is only a naming convention, so _please_ do not introduce any code that modifies these variables.
+The one and only exception to this is the `ALL_CASES` variable in `Case_definitions.py`.
+The variable is rewritten there IMMEDIATELY after it was originally written only because it allows us to run a small sample of cases without having to rewrite the true ALL_CASES variable.
+    *  **Naming case definitions**: When naming a case definition, the convention is to set the 'name' parameter equal to a lower case version of the variable name used.
+* **`lower_snake_case`**: This is the accepted norm for python variable names.
+Please use this for any regular use variables.
+Python notation is infamous for its heavy use of acronyms and shorthand, however due to the nature of our work it is recommended to spell variable names out if possible.
+* **`\_\_underScoredCamelCase\_\_()`**: Two underscores around a camelcased method name represents a "helper method".
+In other langauges this is refered to as a private method.
+These methods help write clean code, but are not intended for use outside of the code within the class they've been written.
+E.g. `Foo.__bar__()` should only be written within the `Foo.py` file/ within the `Foo` class if the file contains multiple classes.
+* **`lowerCamelCase()`**: This is used for normal function names.
+For non-helper functions (see previous), use this naming convention.
+This deviates from the typical python convention.
+There is no strong reason behind this other than it's what's been done and it was the format for pyplotgen's legacy code.
+It may be desireable to switch to a `lower_snake_case()` in the future.
+This would be a simple yet large refactor.